roberttkahelin8/CroMagRallyModded/README.md

-Original code by Pangea Software, ported by Iliyas Jorio under permission, modded in 2024 to add and enhance features by rk8!
+Original code by Pangea Software, ported by Iliyas Jorio under permission.
+Port was modded in 2024 to add and enhance features by rk8!
+More mod information is in the MODDED.md file.

 # Cro-Mag Rally